Doctoral (PhD)

 Work Planned: In which the procedures to be implemented in carrying out the remaining and probably major part of the work are outlined.
 A tentative time schedule for completion is also to be included in this chapter.

-8. The written proposal must not exceed 30 pages of normal typescript (12-point font, double-spaced with approximately 26 lines per page and 6.5-inch line length), plus extra pages for the list of references.
+The written proposal must not exceed 30 pages of normal typescript (12-point font, double-spaced with approximately 26 lines per page and 6.5-inch line length), plus extra pages for the list of references.

-The candidate continue on the Ph.D. program.
+The candidate continue in the Ph.D. program.

 The candidate be given a conditional pass.
+Verification that conditions have been met will be coordinated by the Department.

-The candidate be re-examined within 3 months time.
+The candidate be re-examined within 3-month time.

 The candidate be asked to withdraw from the Ph.D. program but permitted to complete requirements for the M.A.Sc. degree.